wso2/docs-updates/en/docs/updates/registry-token-management-admin.md

 * Token Name
 * Subscription End Date
-* Products associated with the token
+* Products Associated With The Token
 * Token Type
 * Created For
 * Created By